-We are reaching a critical juncture in our development, transitioning from an early-stage development company to one with multiple Phase 3 clinical trials.
-Phase 3 development of the Technosphere Insulin System is far more complex than the earlier phases.
+We are at a critical juncture in our development, having transitioned from an early-stage development company to one with multiple Phase 3 clinical trials.
+Phase 3 development of our Technosphere Insulin System is far more complex than the earlier phases.
 Overall, we plan to support a significant number of studies in the near term.
 We have not previously implemented the range of studies contemplated for our Phase 3 clinical program.
-Moreover, as a company, we have no previous experience in the Phase 3-through-new drug application, or NDA, stage of product development.
+Moreover, as a company, we have no previous experience in the Phase 3-through-NDA stage of product development.